lneely/acme-denote/PLUMBING.md

 ```

 Or simply right click an identifier in the `Denote` window.
 You may use the `denote:` pattern to cross-link notes.

-If you set up the plumbing rule for `CryptGet`, this will also enable support for opening encrypted notes (e.g., if the underlying file is a `.md.gpg` file).
-To maintain encryption, remember to use `CryptPut` instead of `Put` to save the file.